-This work would not have been able to be completed without the assistance of the Saint Mary's University's In_CoaST and MP_SpARC research team (Greg Baker, Logan Horrocks, Graeme Matheson, Julia Purcell, Reyhan Akyol, Chris Ross and Sam Cunningham); Dr. Ian Spooner, Baille Holmes, Kirklyn Davidson and Ashton Baich (Acadia University); and especially to Darren and Erica Porter for the use of their time, boat and extensive knowledge of the Avon River system for the bathymetric survey.
+This work was commissioned by the NS Department of Transportation and Infrastructure Renewal and would not have been able to be completed without the assistance of the Saint Mary's University's In_CoaST and MP_SpARC research team (Greg Baker, Logan Horrocks, Graeme Matheson, Julia Purcell, Reyhan Akyol, Chris Ross and Sam Cunningham); Dr. Ian Spooner, Baille Holmes, Kirklyn Davidson and Ashton Baich (Acadia University); and especially to Darren and Erica Porter for the use of their time, boat and extensive knowledge of the Avon River system for the bathymetric survey.